-It’s important to have frank, open discussions with your cancer care team.
-They want to answer all of your questions no matter how minor they might seem.
+It’s important to have honest, open discussions with your health care team.
+Ask any question, no matter how minor it might seem.
 For instance, consider these questions:

 - What kind of osteosarcoma do I (does my child) have?
 Will this affect treatment?

-- Has the cancer spread beyond the bone it started in?
+- Has the cancer spread outside the bone it started in?

-- Do we need to do other tests before we can decide on treatment?
+- Will any other tests be needed before we can decide on treatment?